 - The guide is aligned with The Paleo Approach by Dr. Sarah Ballantyne.

-- The e-book is formatted on 8-1/2×11 paper, so it’s easy for you to print at home, if you prefer a paper copy.
+- It’s a PDF e-book (easy to read on any computer or smartphone with a free, dowloadable PDF reader).
+And it’s formatted on 8-1/2×11 paper, so it’s easy for you to print at home, if you prefer a paper copy.

 What Others Are Saying